Learn how to send money to Kenya so you can connect with friends and family

 - Residential address.

-If you want to send money to friends, family or anyone in Kenya, a specialist money transfer company like WorldRemit, Western Union or MoneyGram gives you a few different ways to complete the transfer.
+If you want to send money to friends, family or anyone else in Kenya, a specialist money transfer company like WorldRemit, Western Union or MoneyGram gives you a few different ways to complete the transfer.
 Compare these companies based on their exchange rate and the fees for the transfer.
 If you have any questions about how to send money to Kenya, get in touch with us using the form below.Back to top